opennorth/represent-canada-data/README.md

     invoke definitions

-Check that all data directories contain a `LICENSE.txt`:
+Check that all data directories contain a `LICENSE.txt` (don't run on the private repository):

     invoke licenses